-APGP's approach to building statewide resilience is twofold: first, by prioritizing those vulnerable communities by addressing their unique challenges and second, through integrated climate adaptation planning that addresses cross-sector issues intersecting multiple climate risks.
+APGP's approach to building statewide resilience is twofold: first, by prioritizing funding, capacity building resources, and equitable decision-making power for vulnerable communities by to address their unique policy, systems, and environmental challenges they face and second, through integrated climate adaptation planning that addresses cross-sector issues intersecting multiple climate risks.
 The strategy to prioritize California's most vulnerable communities starts with a flexible and inclusive program that actively removes obstacles in the grant application process and provides technical assistance tailored to unique circumstances of vulnerable communities.
-Simultaneously, the program emphasizes equitable decision-making, and prioritization of the specific needs, strengths, and assets of vulnerable communities.
-Ultimately, APGP strives to redress the enduring effects of historical disparities and ensure broad community access to the associated benefits of climate adaptation.
+Simultaneously, the program emphasizes equitable decision-making, and acknowledges the specific needs, strengths, and assets of vulnerable communities.
+Ultimately, APGP strives to redress the enduring effects of historical marginalization and disinvestment and ensure broad community access to the associated benefits of climate adaptation.